mattscripted/mattscripted.github.io/content/blog/export-vs-export-default/index.md

 description: "Figuring out the best practice around export vs export default"
 ---

 Over the years, I have seen conflicting opinions around when to use JavaScript's `export` vs `export default`.
 One project may embrace `export default`, while another may avoid it.
-Admittedly, I flip-flop between projects, too.
+Admittedly, I have flip-flopped between projects, too.

 Looking for best practices, the documentation offers some suggestions but no definitive answers.
 Meanwhile, many developers dislike `export default`.